-"For as flexible as working from home may be, staying motivated in your place of comfort can be difficult.
-That's why it's so important to create a home office space that keeps you inspired throughout the day."
+As working from home is the new normal it is hugely important to create a home office space.
 It is one thing to work on a project at the kitchen table when the kids are at school; it is quite another to expect to be productive now that everyone is home from school all day--every day.

-But let's say you need a desk, but you don't want to put a desk in the living room, try a console table.
+But let's say you need a desk, but you don't have that much space to work with, try a console table.
 Desk today; sofa table tomorrow!
 Seriously we are here to help.
 Maybe just a new lamp will dispel some of the gloom; high hats (those ugly cans in the ceiling) are terrible sources of light if you are looking for task lighting.

 When space is not an issue, perhaps you have a walk out basement or an extra den because you popped a great room out the back, how about investing in an old-fashioned library table?
 The one in the photo below is 79w x 39d, big enough for the whole family to spread out.
 Then all you need is a cabinet for the printer and other office equipment and supplies.
 Everyone could have their own shelf!

 Because it is definitely a good time to do something about the clutter.
 Hopefully by now you've tossed all those germy stuffed animals, and trust me you will feel better if you wipe down the toys and tuck half of them away them away.
 Then the rest could reside in a cupboard or a lovely antique armoire.
 This is how one local grandmother manages her little cherubs' stash.
 It looks like a daycare during the day but in the evenings it is a sophisticated, very adult, family room.